 Housing costs in West New York are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-West New York is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, West New York isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in West New York are a mix of both white- and blue-collar jobs.
 Overall, West New York is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in West New York who work in office and administrative support (12.32%), sales jobs (9.82%), and management occupations (7.67%).
+There are especially a lot of people living in West New York who work in office and administrative support (11.47%), sales jobs (10.33%), and maintenance occupations (8.20%).

 Also of interest is that West New York has more people living here who work in computers and math than 95% of the places in the US.